shubham-k7/DBLP/README.md

 # DBLP

-This is a Course project for Advanced Programming Course for IIIT-Delhi Sem - 3.
+This is a course project for Advanced Programming Course for 3rd Semester at IIIT Delhi.

 Owners:
 	Shubham Khanna	2015179